dmkenza/LibGui_universal/README.md

 # For developers

-Place dev jar from releases into libs folder for Forge.
+Place dev-shadow.jar from releases into libs folder for Forge.

 add
 modImplementation fileTree(dir: 'libs', include: ['*.jar'])